 Introduction to Deferred Revenue

-Deferred revenue is defined as the payments which are received in advance for products or services that have not been delivered or rendered yet.
+Deferred revenue is the payments received in advance for products or services that have not been delivered or rendered yet.
 The revenue generated from these advance payments is classified as a liability rather than an asset on a balance sheet.

 Explanation

-When a customer has already made the payment for a service or product and the service is yet to be rendered, or the product is yet to be delivered, the payment received in advance will be considered Deferred Revenue.
-There is a possibility that the firm may not be able to provide the required goods or services in a prescribed time; hence the advance payment received from the customer is recognized under the liability section of the balance sheet.
+The company considers the received payment Deferred Revenue when a customer pays in advance for a service or product that is yet to be rendered or delivered.
+Suppose there is a possibility that the firm may not be able to provide the required goods or services within the prescribed time.
+In that case, we recognize the advance payment received from the customer as a liability in the balance sheet.

-Deferred revenue is an advance payment that a firm receives for the services or products it will deliver in the future.
-It is recorded under the liabilities account on a balance sheet.
-As the payment is received in advance, the firm has an obligation toward the customer to deliver the required goods or services.
+A firm receives deferred revenue as an advance payment for the services or products it will deliver, and it records it under the liabilities account on a balance sheet.
+The firm has an obligation toward the customer to deliver the required goods or services since it has received the payment in advance.

 Agreements made between customers and firms can specify different terms and conditions.
-The contract can also be such that no revenue will be recorded unless all the services have been rendered.
-In this case, the payment received from the buyer will be kept in deferred revenue until the product or services have been delivered to the customer, as mentioned in the contract.
+In this case, we will keep the payment received from the buyer in deferred revenue until we deliver the product or services to the customer, as mentioned in the contract.
+No revenue will be recorded unless we have rendered all the services.
 It is recorded as a current liability on the firm’s balance sheet, as prepayment terms are majorly for 12 months or less.

 However, suppose the buyer made an up-front prepayment for services that need to be rendered over several years.
-In that case, the payment segment regarding the services or products that need to be generated post 12 months from the payment date must be recorded as deferred revenue under the long-term liability on the firm’s balance sheet.
+In that case, the firm must record the payment segment regarding the services or products that need to be generated post 12 months from the payment date as deferred revenue under the long-term liability on its balance sheet.

 Examples of Deferred Revenue

 For example, ABC Inc receives a $3,600 payment in advance at the beginning of its fiscal year from a customer for an annual magazine subscription.
-Once payment is received, a debit entry is recorded to the cash and cash equivalent account, and a credit entry is registered to the deferred revenue account for $3,600.
+Upon receiving the payment, the company records a debit entry in the cash and cash equivalent account and registers a credit entry in the deferred revenue account for $3,600.

 Each month, ABC Inc supplies the magazine to its buyer and recognizes generated revenue.
-At the end of each month, a debit entry is recorded to the deferred revenue account, and a credit entry is registered to the sales revenue account for $300.
-The entire deferred revenue balance of $3,600 has been recorded as revenue on the firm’s income statement by the end of the fiscal year at $300 per month, leaving the balance as $0 in the deferred revenue account.
+At the end of each month, we record a debit entry of $300 to the deferred revenue account and register a credit entry of $300 to the sales revenue account.
+By the end of the fiscal year, we have recorded the entire deferred revenue balance of $3,600 as revenue on the firm’s income statement at a rate of $300 per month, resulting in a balance of $0 in the deferred revenue account.

 Types of Deferred Revenue